AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

 Child Packages
 ----------------

-* State of package :code:`P` includes state of private child package :code:`P.Priv`
+* State of package :ada:`P` includes state of private child package :ada:`P.Priv`

-  - Its visible state is a constituent of :code:`P`'s abstract states
+  - Its visible state is a constituent of :ada:`P`'s abstract states
   - Its hidden state is a constituent of its own abstract states

-* The visible state of private child packages should have :code:`Part_Of`
+* The visible state of private child packages should have :ada:`Part_Of`

 * The state of public child packages is not concerned